Softoft/open-ticket-ai/docs/original_source/blog/fine-tuning-an-ai-model-with-own-ticket-data.md

+---
+description: Learn to fine-tune an AI model with your own ticket data for accurate, automated ticket classification.
+This guide provides step-by-step instructions for preparing datasets and training models using Hugging Face Transformers or an on-premise REST API.
+---
 # How to Fine-Tune an AI Model with Your Own Ticket Data

 Fine-tuning an AI model on your own ticket data is a powerful way to customize ticket classification